puhan63/policesentiment/README.md

 **Performance Analysis**: Is there a certain neighborhood or demographic that has higher Safety, Trust, Listen, and Respect scores over time.

-An Interactive Tableau dashboard with imputed data for missing values can be downloaded [here](https://github.com/puhan63/policesentiment/blob/main/Police%20Sentiment%20Scores.twbx).
+An Interactive Tableau dashboard with imputed data for missing values can be downloaded [here]

-An Interactive Tableau dashboard with no imputed data for missing values can be downloaded [here](https://github.com/puhan63/policesentiment/blob/main/Police%20Sentiment%20with%20Missing%20Data.twbx).
+An Interactive Tableau dashboard with no imputed data for missing values can be downloaded [here].

 The Tableau formulas utilized to organize and prepare data for the dashboard can be found [here](https://github.com/puhan63/policesentiment/blob/main/Police%20Sentiment%20Formula.xlsx).